CleverCloud/doc.clever-cloud.com/commons/clever-tools/manage_appli.md

 You can use `--quiet` when you restart, logs won't appear during deployment.

+### Get continuous logs from your application

+You can see logs with the command down below.

+    clever logs

+You can also add a flag `--before` or `--after` followed by a date (ISO8601 format).

+    ## Here is an example
+    clever logs --before 2016-08-11T14:54:33.971Z

 ### Status of your application

 Clever-tools can show you the status of an application on Clever Cloud using `clever status`.
 This command shows you if the application is running or stopped and informations about the scalability of your application.